Robeson County, North Carolina: Civil rights and desegregation

-Pembroke State College (formerly the Croatan Normal School) racially integrated in the 1950s and 1960s.
+Pembroke State College, formerly the Croatan Normal School, was racially integrated in the 1950s and 1960s.
 After 1965, the rate of black and Native American voter registration substantially increased.
 By 1968, black and Native voters outnumbered whites.
-In 1970 the federal government ordered the county school board to integrate its institutions.
+In 1970, the federal government ordered the county school board to integrate its institutions.
 The board responded by dissolving special Native American districts and consolidating Native students with black and white schools.
 This did not affect most white students in the county, who were largely served by independent municipal school districts.
 Feeling a loss of control over their traditional schools, many Lumbees and Tuscaroras protested integration and resisted the assignment of black staff and white and black students to their institutions.

 In early 1973, dozens of buildings in the county, most of them owned by whites, were set ablaze.
-In March, Old Main, a historic building on Pembroke State's campus which had symbolic importance to the Native American community, was burned.
+In March, Old Main, a historic building on Pembroke State's campus, which had symbolic importance to the Native American community, was burned.
 In 1974, a federal court ruled that the "double voting" system used by the county school board, whereby both county residents and municipal residents could vote for board members—despite the latter not being served by the county school system, was unconstitutional.
 Following a bitter 1986 referendum which received national attention, the municipal systems were merged with the county system in 1988.

-Pembroke State College was elevated to university status in 1971 and was grouped under the University of North Carolina system the following year.
+Pembroke State College was elevated to university in 1971 and was grouped under the University of North Carolina System the following year.
 In 1974 the county courthouse was demolished.
 It was replaced with a new structure in 1976.